martinhoefling/molten-formula/README.rst

 ``molten``
 ----------

-Downloads and installs the molten package to /opt/molten.
+Downloads and installs the molten package (/opt/molten by default).
 Only use this state alone if you set-up and configure the Salt REST api on your own.